“Winter” double bass rosin delivers long-lasting punchy articulation and clean sound when you need it the most.

 2+ rosins: Free Shipping

-VAT included.
-Posten charges an additional kr 78 customs fee due at delivery.
+After September 24, there will no longer be an additional kr 78 customs fee due at delivery!

 2+ rosins: Free Shipping